SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

 But if you’re a service-based organization looking to become SOC compliant, it’s important that you understand the main differences between these report types.

-In short, the main difference between Type I and Type II reports lies in the length and depth of the audit in question.
+In short, the main difference between Type 1 and Type 2 reports lies in the length and depth of the audit in question.
+Think of a Type 1 report as dipping your toes in the water, and Type 2 as going for a full swim.

 Let’s explore this point a bit further.

-Type I SOC reports aim to explore the functionality of a service-based organization’s controls at a single point in time.
+Type 1 SOC reports aim to explore the functionality of a service-based organization’s controls at a single point in time.
 For example, “audit report for November 30, 2021.”

-Type I reports try to answer the question: Are your controls compliant for SOC 1 or SOC 2 right now?
+Type 1 reports try to answer the question: Are your controls compliant for SOC 1 or SOC 2 right now?

 This type of report usually covers whether your internal controls are properly designed according to the proprietary criteria of SOC 1 (control objectives) or SOC 2 (trust principles) in the context of the service you’re providing.

-Some of the main components of a Type I SOC report include:
+Some of the main components of a Type 1 SOC report include:

 - Fairness: Auditor’s opinion on the fairness of management’s description of control objectives